 Start by slicing leeks and garlic, and roughly chopping herbs.
 You can use pretty much any herbs you have, but I tend not to skip mint.
 Whilst mint may seem like an odd choice to have with eggs, it complements all the greens in this recipe very well.

 Fry your leeks, wilt the spinach and mix in garden peas and herbs.
 Mix in all the fragrant spices.
 You can, of course, skip the chilli flakes if you can’t handle the heat.

 Make grooves in your green mixture for your eggs.
 Carefully crack the eggs into the gaps, making sure the yolks stay intact.
 Turn the heat right down and cover with a lid.
 Cook for 4-6 minutes.
 Keep checking your eggs to make sure the yolks don’t go hard.
 They will carry on cooking slowly after you take the pan off the heat as well.

-Spoon dollops of yogurt on top and drizzle with chilli sauce for an extra kick (or not!).
+Spoon dollops of yoghurt on top and drizzle with chilli sauce for an extra kick (or not!).
 Our favourites to use are either Sriracha or Harissa, but I’m sure others will work just as well.
-To finish, sprinkle the top with some salt and sumac, that really enhances the dish with its fresh lemony flavour.
+To finish, sprinkle the top with some salt and sumac, which really enhances the dish with its fresh lemony flavour.

-We love serving this ‘All-Things-Green’ Shakshuka with thick slices of a freshly baked Sourdough Bread, to turn it into a healthy but very filling breakfast feast!
+We love serving this Leek and Spinach Shakshuka with thick slices of freshly baked Sourdough Bread, to turn it into a healthy but very filling breakfast feast!

 - 2 tbsp olive oil